Dorism517/Human-SRA-Gem/Instructions for Human SRA GEM.md

         singularity #test if singularity is successfully installed
 ~~~

 2. Now that the necessary software is installed, GEMmaker can utilize these programs to run.
-It's important to create a working directory for GEMmaker, and test it.
+It's essential to create a working directory for GEMmaker and test it.
     1. Create a working directory, for example called GEMmaker_runs.
 For this labs example purposes, this directory will be located in ~/Desktop/classroom/myfiles/GEMmaker_runs

 ~~~